 Remember that Jesus also warned his followers about the Pharisees - which were also technically, scribes:

 “Be careful, beware of the yeast of the pharisees – and the yeast of Herod.”
-(Mark 8:15)So what could the Jewish scribes and Pharisees do to Jesus' followers that he had to warn them?
+(Mark 8:15)So what could the temple scribes and Pharisees do to Jesus' followers that he had to warn them?

 Seeking the respect of others